arktos65/uwsgi-cookbook/README.md

 `node['uwsgi']['config']['directories']['apps_enabled']` specifies where the symlink will be created.

 In a wrapper cookbook, if you wish to change the default locations of the apps_available and apps_enabled attributes, use the node.set in your recipe before using the uwsgi_application resource.
+Your application configuration files should be stored in the templates directory.

 ## Attributes